- Find a job in forensic science.

 Education And Skill Requirements

-Generally, a bachelor's degree in Forensic Science or another natural science is required to get a job as a forensic science technician.
+Generally, a bachelor's degree in Forensic Science or another natural science is required to get a job as a crime scene investigator.
 However, it may be possible to get your foot in the door with a certificate from a vocational or technical school.
-You may also be able to gain entry level employment as a lab technician, working under the direct supervision of a scientist.
-If you are able to demonstrate proficiency as a lab tech, you may be able to work your way up to a forensic scientist.
+You may also be able to gain entry-level employment as a lab technician, working under the direct supervision of a scientist.
+If you are able to demonstrate proficiency as a lab tech, you may be able to work your way up to a crime scene investigator or even a forensic scientist.

-In addition to a degree, forensic science technicians need to have strong written and oral communication skills.
+In addition to a degree, crime scene investigators need to have strong written and oral communication skills.
 Crime scene technicians work closely with detectives and investigators and must be able to communicate their findings and their expert opinions clearly and articulately.

-Often, forensic scientists must make reports that will be used in court proceedings.
+Often, crime scene investigators must make reports that will be used in court proceedings.
 This means verbal communication is of vital importance.
 Forensic science technicians must also have excellent computer skills and need to be technologically inclined as they routinely deal with sensitive electronic lab equipment.

 Job Growth and Salary Outlook